Azure/Virtual-Machine-Restore-Points/Cross Region VM Restore Points/Cross Region Creation of Restore Points/README.md

+## This capability has been deprecated and is no longer supported.
 ## Cross-region creation of VM Restore Points
 Ability to create VM Restore Points directly in the target region by referencing a VM in the source region **Scenario where this API can be helpful:** Implement a disaster recovery solution to protect VMs from region failure.